Mellon Pathways to VCU

 Mellon Research Fellows

-Mellon Research Fellows are motivated Mellon Pathways Program students who will:
+Mellon Research Fellows are motivated Mellon Pathways program students who will:

 - work with a faculty member on a research project

-- present at end-of-year colloquium
+- present at end-of-year gathering

 Mellon Research Fellows receive: